IReport: Notable events

 Although iReport proved popular from its inception, one event in particular catapulted such citizen journalism onto the international stage.
-On April 16, 2007, video submitted by graduate student Jamal Albarghouti captured the sounds of gunfire during the Virginia Tech massacre.
+On April 16, 2007, a video submitted by graduate student Jamal Albarghouti captured the sounds of gunfire during the Virginia Tech massacre.
 CNN paid Albarghouti an undisclosed amount for the exclusive rights to the video he shot on his mobile phone.
 The immediacy of the pictures demonstrated the potential for such content.

 On August 1, 2007, many of the earliest pictures and eyewitness accounts of the I-35W Mississippi River bridge collapse in Minneapolis, Minnesota were submitted to iReport.

 In 2008, iReport generated controversy for a false report about Steve Jobs' health, which caused Apple's stock to temporarily drop.
 The hoax was attributed to users of the web forum 4chan.

 CNN iReport Awards

 In 2011, CNN held the first iReport Awards, with awards being given for seven categories: breaking news, personal story, compelling imagery, commentary, original reporting, interview, and community choice.